 6 – Give the Business-Led approach preference

-This is just a recommendation but even larger brands are heading this direction as supporting stand-alone brands requires significantly more resources.
-Make the most of your reputation and drive it across all the businesses activities.
+This is just a recommendation, but even larger brands are heading in this direction as supporting stand-alone brands requires significantly more resources.
+Please make the most of your reputation and drive it across all the business activities.

-Being able to spread a media budget over several products by promoting a master brand will always be more financially efficient, it will always take less planning and less management.
+Being able to spread a media budget over several products by promoting a master brand will always be more financially efficient and take less planning and less management.

 The brand relationship spectrum: The key to the brand architecture challenge.
 DA Aaker, E Joachimsthaler – California management review, 2000 – cmr.ucpress.edu